einatboro/awesome-survival-analysis/README.md

 # Awesome Survival Analysis

-A curated list of awesome resources for survival analysis, including tutorials, code snippets, datasets, and more.
+A curated list of awesome resources for survival analysis.

 ## Packages